SAP/spartacus-docs/_pages/telco/product-offering-search.md

 ## Overview

-A Product Offering includes the specification of a product and also the market details of the product offering for a particular period of time.
-When customers select a particular product from the `ProductCatalog`, either from an online portal or from a brochure, the details of the selected product offering is displayed for the customers, which allows them to check and confirm before purchasing.
+To support the commercial product catalog of product offerings, changes were required in the way "searches" are technically conducted to search for and find simple product offerings.
+Changes were made in the areas of free text search, facets and top level category menu navigation.
+The use of product specifications, which are used to create product offerings, are leveraged in search.

-The following options are available while searching for a Product Offering in the Home Page:
+The following options are available while searching for a Product Offering:
-- Menu: Displays list of available options that the Customer can use to navigate and select the required commodity product.
+- Menu:  Displays list of available options that the Customer can use to navigate through the product catalog
-- Free Text Search: Customer uses this option to search for the required product offering(s) and then select the desired one from the search result.
+- Free Text Search:  Customer uses this option to manually search for product offerings based on their entry
-- Search results include the following:
-    - Subscription Offerings
-    - Service Items
-    - Physical Goods
-    - Commodity Items
+- Facet searches:  Enhanced to easily filter search results list

 ## Further Reading